projen/projen/API.md

 [XmlFile](#projen-xmlfile)|Represents an XML file.
 [YamlFile](#projen-yamlfile)|Represents a YAML file.
 [deps.Dependencies](#projen-deps-dependencies)|The `Dependencies` component is responsible to track the list of dependencies a project has, and then used by project types as the model for rendering project-specific dependency manifests such as the dependencies section `package.json` files.
+[git.GitAttributesFile](#projen-git-gitattributesfile)|Assign attributes to file names in a git repository.
 [github.AutoApprove](#projen-github-autoapprove)|Auto approve pull requests that meet a criteria.
 [github.AutoMerge](#projen-github-automerge)|Sets up mergify to merging approved pull requests.
 [github.Dependabot](#projen-github-dependabot)|Defines dependabot configuration for node projects.